Embossing with Toilet Paper

 Allow the embossing folders to dry before putting them away.
 I stand mine up like this:

-Did you know you could emboss with a rolling pin?
+Did you know you could emboss paper without even owning an embossing Machine.
+Well you can with a rolling pin!
 Yep!
 It works almost as well, depending on how strong you are!
 HA HA I have pretty weak hands and you can see my results at the right!!

 When you finish embossing with toilet paper, you can punch it, die cut it, framelit it, and more.
 The edges can be torn beautifully.
 TIP: Don’t throw that torn piece away.
 It can be used to embellish!!